 We have also concluded academic exchange agreements with graduate schools of other universities to facilitate academic partnerships and exchanges and thus improve and further promote both education and research.
 Every year, a number of our graduate students take, for credit, lecture subjects offered by our eleven partners in the Tokyo Consortium of Graduate Schools and by the [SUURENKYOU], an elevenmember group that includes the Mathematics Course of our Program in Fundamental Science and Technology Program.
-Further, we have commenced academic exchanges with Hiroshima University Graduate School of Science, Ryukoku University Graduate School of Science and Technology, Shizuoka University Graduate School of Science and Technology and Digital Hollywood University Graduate School of Digital Contents under the memoranda regarding assignment of research guidance and credit transfers.
+Further, we have commenced academic exchanges with Hiroshima University Graduate School of Science and Technology, Shizuoka University Graduate School of Science and Technology and Digital Hollywood University Graduate School of Digital Contents under the memoranda regarding assignment of research quidance and credit transfers.